The purpose of data processing may be based on technical, contractual or statutory requirements or result from consent having been given by the user.

 4.2.2 Purpose and legal basis of data processing

 The legal basis for processing your contact details follows from Art.
 6(1)(f) GDPR.
 We have legitimate interests in processing your request and in continued communication.
 If the purpose for your establishing contact with us is to enter into a contract with our company, the legal basis for processing your contact details follows from Art.
 6(1)(b) GDPR.

 4.2.3 Duration of storage or criteria applied in defining this period

 Your contact details are deleted once your request has been processed and further communication has been discontinued.
 This does apply if the purpose of your establishing contact with us is to conclude a contract or you wish to exercise your right as a data subject (e.g. request information).
-In this case your details are stored until all contractual and/or statutory obligations have been fulfilled and statutory retention periods (currently 6 to 10 years) do not prevent this information from being deleted.
+In this case the data will be further processed on a new legal basis and deleted as soon as the processing purpose and the legal retention periods are fulfilled.

 4.2.4 Options for lodging an objection and having your data removed